top of page

 SOLUTION: In the redesign, there is no longer a 'Done' button on the screens prompting users to enter their body measurements.
 Instead there is a 'Next' button.
 Using the word next instead of done makes it obvious to the user that they can expect to be taken to the next measurement screen and not the home screen.

-The Decision to Redesign the Entire Onboarding Flow and other Decisions
+The Decision to Redesign the Entire Onboarding Flow and Delay Onboarding

 Although I could've just redesigned the particular screens that were causing findability and usability issues in the design style of the existing onboarding flow, the client wanted me to redesign the entire onboarding flow.
 This was especially since the client no longer wanted to use photographs of his own body to demonstrate how users would measure each part of their body accurately.
 He was open to using illustrations instead.